| Gravitational Lensing - by Ricky Leon Murphy: IntroductionA Gravitational Lens

 lens, the astronomers learn about the mass distribution throughout the

+cluster.
 Weak lensing is defined

 by arcs of the lensed object by a lensing object.